top of page

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.

-Back in the late '90s we were really green travelers.
+Back in the late '90s my family and I were really green travelers.
 I was still only around 10 years old and my world wasn't much bigger than my friend circle and the boy band of the week.

 The whole gang of us packed our giant suitcases and headed to Europe - my parents, my brother and my aunt, who often joined on our 2-week European adventures back then.
 We were just like the Griswolds - really plucky, very American, and super happy about life.
 I have to imagine we stuck out like a sore thumb.

-One fateful evening after the inevitable pasta and gelato dinner, we journeyed back to our hotel on the subway.
-Dad, the patriarch with hands securely in his pockets to protect our wealth, stood stout, dark-haired and confident that his Italian heritage made him blend in.
+One fateful evening after a pasta and gelato dinner, we journeyed back to our hotel on the subway in Rome.
+Dad, the patriarch with hands securely in his pockets protecting his wallet, stood stout, dark-haired and confident that his Italian heritage made him blend in.
 I'm sure in reality with all of us in jeans, white sneakers and above the ankle socks, we screamed "rob us!"

 The train jostled for only a moment as we sped through a dark tunnel underground and smoothed out as we entered the next station.
 Piles of people started filing off as Dad patted those protected pockets and said,